 - Geographic constraints (steep hills)

 - Lane Transit District bus routes

 - Traffic volumes

 These policies apply to the City of Eugene street system and to streets for which the City of Eugene has special maintenance agreements with other jurisdictions for ice and snow control.
-Snow and Ice Control operations consist of snow plowing, sanding, anti-icing and deicing.
+Ice and Snow Control operations consist of snow plowing, sanding, anti-icing and deicing.
 These polices do not apply to the Eugene Airport because airport snow removal practices and procedures (i.e. plowing, anti-icing, sanding, and deicing) are influenced by the Federal Aviation Administration and the operating requirements of commercial air carriers:

 - The City does not have a bare pavement policy.
 Snow and Ice Control operations are intended to provide the prudent motorist with a reasonably safe traveling surface.
 During heavy snowfall or severe icing conditions motorists may need to install chains or other traction devices.

 - Deicing and anti-icing chemicals with corrosion inhibitors may be used in quantities necessary to keep sand stockpiles and sanding equipment workable.

 - Ice control operations will consist of the application of abrasives and/or deicing/anti-icing chemicals along designated snow routes.
 When accumulated snow becomes compacted and plowing becomes ineffective, abrasives and/or deicing/anti-icing chemicals will be used as in normal ice control operations.

 - During ice control operations abrasives and/or deicing/anti-icing chemicals will normally be applied within 100 feet of a controlled intersection, on bridges, overpasses and their approaches, and along curves and steep grades.
 Application of deicing/anti-icing chemicals may occur days prior to freezing conditions on designated snow routes.
 The Maintenance Director may alter this policy to address unique storm conditions.